aabbtree77/twinpeekz/README.md

 ## To Do:

-Automatic mesh scale and more scenes, tighter frustum, fix the rusty chain bug which is likely Sponza primitive No. 12 which has no
+Automatic mesh scale and more scenes, tighter frustum, rewrite GLTF parsing and loading, study geometry, light leaking.

-MetallicRoughnessTexture in Sponza.gltf.
-I simply do not load the whole primitive in this case as the code does not have a fall down option to use PBR without such textures, whereas it should just load the base color and use it.
+Fix a rusty chain bug which comes with Sponza primitive No. 12.
+It has no MetallicRoughnessTexture in Sponza.gltf.
+What to do about it?
+I simply drop the whole primitive as the code does not have a fall down to use PBR without such textures, whereas it should just load the base color and use it.

+Get out of the box.
+Think of water.
+Picnic at Hanging Rock.
+Blade Runner.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: